Platinum group: Environmental concerns

-It was previously thought that platinum group metals had very few negative attributes in comparison to their distinctive properties and their ability to successfully reduce harmful emission from automobile exhausts.
-However, even with all the positives of platinum metal use, the negative effects of their use need to be considered in how it might impact the future.
-For example, metallic Pt are considered to not be chemically reactive and non-allergenic, so when Pt is emitted from VECs it is in metallic and oxide forms it is considered relatively safe.
+It was previously thought that platinum group metals had very few negative attributes in comparison to their distinctive properties and their ability to reduce harmful emission from automobile exhausts.
+However, even with all the positives of platinum metal use, its possible future harm should be considered.
+Metallic Pt is considered not chemically reactive and non-allergenic, so that Pt emitted from VECs in metallic and oxide forms is considered relatively safe.
 However, Pt can solubilise in road dust, enter water sources, the ground, and increase dose rates in animals through bioaccumulation.
-These impacts from platinum groups were previously not considered, however over time the accumulation of platinum group metals in the environment may actually pose more of a risk then previously thought.
-Future research is needed to fully grasp the threat of platinum metals, especially since as more internal combustion cars are driven, the more platinum metal emissions there are.
+These impacts from platinum groups were previously not considered, however over time the accumulation of platinum group metals in the environment may actually pose more of a risk than previously thought.
+As more internal combustion cars are driven, platinum metal emissions increase.

-The bioaccumulation of Pt metals in animals can pose a significant health risk to both humans and biodiversity.
-Species will tend to get more toxic if their food source is contaminated by these hazardous Pt metals emitted from VECs.
-This can potentiality harm other species, including humans if we eat these hazardous animals, such as fish.
+The bioaccumulation of PGMs in animals can pose a health risk to both humans and biodiversity.
+Species whose food source is contaminated by these hazardous PGMs emitted from VECs may accumulate them, as may the species that consume them, including humans.

-Platinum metals extracted during the mining and smelting process can also cause significant environmental impacts.
-In Zimbabwe, a study showed that platinum group mining caused significant environmental risks, such as pollution in water sources, acidic water drainage, and environmental degradation.
+Platinum metals extracted during the mining and smelting process can also cause environmental damage.
+In Zimbabwe, platinum-group mining caused pollution in water sources, acidic water drainage, and environmental degradation.

-Another hazard of Pt is being exposed to halogenated Pt salts, which can cause allergic reactions in high rates of asthma and dermatitis.
-This is a hazard that can sometimes be seen in the production of industrial catalysts, causing workers to have reactions.
+Another hazard of Pt is being exposed to halogenated Pt salts, which can cause allergic reactions leading to high rates of asthma and dermatitis.
+This response is sometimes seen in workers employed in production of industrial catalysts.
 Workers removed immediately from further contact with Pt salts showed no evidence of long-term effects, however continued exposure could lead to health effects.

 Platinum use in drugs also may need to be reevaluated, as some of the side effects to these drugs include nausea, hearing loss, and nephrotoxicity.
-Handling of these drugs by professionals, such as nurses, have also resulted in some side effects including chromosome aberrations and hair loss.
-Therefore, the long term effects of platinum drug use and exposure need to be evaluated and considered to determine if they are safe to use in medical care.
+Handling of these drugs by medical personal also led to side effects including chromosome aberrations and hair loss.
+The long-term medical effects of platinum drug use and exposure await evaluation.

-While exposure of relatively low volumes of platinum group metal emissions may not have any long-term health effects, there is considerable concern for how the accumulation of Pt metal emissions will impact the environment as well as human health.
-This is a threat that will need more research to determine the safe levels of risk, as well as ways to mitigate potential hazards from platinum group metals.
+While exposure to relatively low volumes of platinum group metal emissions may not have long-term health effects, it is unknown how the accumulation of Pt metal emissions will affect the environment as well as human health, what levels of risk are safe, and how potential hazards from platinum-group metals can be mitigated.